gregberns/MonitoringAndAlertingEssentials/Talk.md

 ---

-Finally, make a recomendation on the 'cause'
+Finally, make a recommendation on the 'cause'

 ![Its not my fault](http://rebootauthentic.com/wp-content/uploads/2013/10/responsibility.png)